 The Course Of True Love Never Runs Smooth In Rising Damp

-The play was being performed at the Newcastle Theatre Royal in 1973 when then Head of Light Entertainment at YTV, John Duncan, was invited to see a performance of a play.
+The play was being performed at the Newcastle Theatre Royal in 1973 when then Head of Light Entertainment at Yorkshire Television: John Duncan, was invited to see a performance of the play.
 Duncan saw its potential as a sitcom immediately.

 By this time Duncan Wood a more experienced producer from the BBC had taken over from John Duncan.
 The series of six pilots were broadcast as scheduled in the autumn of 1974 and along with Oh No It’s Selwyn Frogitt, Rising Damp was picked up for a full series.

 On being adapted for television Richard Beckinsale became the newcomer to the cast, having not appeared in the Banana Boat.

 As the series progressed a number of brief and sometimes temporary cast changes were made.
 Richard Beckinsale did not appear at all in the fourth series due to West End theatre commitments.
 Eric Chappell wrote some lines to explain Alan’s absence into the intended first episode ‘Fire and Brimstone’, he had passed his exams to become a doctor.
 However, the lines were cut when it was decided to broadcast the second episode ‘Hello Young Lovers’ as the first episode instead.

 Frances De La Tour temporarily left the series in 1975, after appearing in four episodes of the second series, also due to theatre commitments and was ‘replaced’ by Gabrielle Rose for three episodes as new tenant Brenda (she also appeared in La Tour’s last episode of 1975 “Moonlight and Roses”), whilst Henry McGee also stood in for one episode as new tenant Seymour.
 Frances De La Tour returned for the final two series.